 What form(s) does this medication come in?

-Each pale pink, capsule-shaped compressed tablet, embossed with the code "MSD 267" on one side and "MAXALT" on the other, contains rizatriptan 10 mg (corresponding to 14.53 mg of the benzoate salt).
+Each pale-pink, capsule-shaped, compressed tablet, embossed with the code "MSD 267" on one side and "MAXALT" on the other, contains 10 mg of rizatriptan (corresponding to 14.53 mg of the benzoate salt).
 Nonmedicinal ingredients: ferric oxide (red), lactose monohydrate, magnesium stearate, microcrystalline cellulose, and pregelatinized starch.

 How should I use this medication?